YaninaShpak/home-paws/README.md

-# Pets Home
+# Home paws

-This project is a web application for search home or hotel for pets.
+🐾 Home paws — Lost & Found Pet Aggregator

+Home paws is a web application that brings together all lost and found pet listings in one place.
+Its goal is to help people reunite with their pets faster — without having to search through multiple websites and social networks.

 ## Features

+- Post lost pet or found pet listings
+- Browse all active listings with filters and search
+- View detailed pet pages with full information
-- Search home or hotel for pets
+- Use matching filters to find potential owners or lost pets
-- Filter by location, price, and pet-friendly amenities

 ## Tech Stack